evkx/evkx.github.io/content/models/lotus/emeya/emeya_s/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 509 liters.
-With the rear seat down, it is 1532 liters.
+The trunk offers a cargo capacity of 509 liters (18.0 CU FT).
+With the rear seat folded down, this expands to 1532 liters (54.1 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Under the hood, there is frunk with more storage room.
-This frunk is 46 liters (1.6 CU FT).
-The maxium weight of the car is 3100 kg (6834 lbs), and with the base weight of 2475 kg (5456 lbs), you can max load 625 kg (1378 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Additionally, there is a frunk (front trunk) with a storage capacity of 46 liters (1.6 CU FT).

+The vehicle’s maximum weight is 3100 kg (6834 lbs), with a base weight of 2475 kg (5456 lbs).
+This allows for a maximum load of 625 kg (1378 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 1225, and on unbraked, it is 750 kg (2701/1653 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 1225 kg (2701 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 ### Availability & Pricing